About the Journal

 3. Anti-Plagiarism Policy

-Labyrinth has very strong anti-plagiarism policy that does not allow any plagiarism of others ideas, discoveries, data, and/or work, nor self-plagiarism, text recycling or duplicate publication.
-All submitted articles have to pass through an initial screening and will be checked through a plagiarism detection software.
+Labyrinth has a very strong anti-plagiarism policy that does not allow any plagiarism of others' ideas, discoveries, data, and/or work, nor self-plagiarism, text recycling, or duplicate publication.
+All submitted articles have to pass through an initial screening and will be checked through plagiarism detection software.
 In addition, the reviewers should instantly inform the editors if they suspect or discover any form of plagiarism.

 Sharing and Republication

-The rights to share a paper does not include the right to republish it in a third party serial publication, collective work, book, textbook etc. Under no circumstances is it allowed Labyrinth's articles to be republished in third party journals or collective works, printed or online.
+The right to share a paper does not include the right to republish it in a third-party serial publication, collective work, book, textbook, etc. Under no circumstances is it allowed Labyrinth's articles to be republished in third-party journals or collective works, printed or online.
 However, Labyrinth grants permission to the author:

-- To incorporate his/hers article or parts of it in a future single author book publication by giving appropraite credit
+- To incorporate his/her article or parts of it in a future single-author book publication by giving appropriate credit

-- To incorporate his/hers article or parts of it in his/hers dissertation by giving appropriate credit
+- To incorporate his/her article or parts of it in his/her dissertation by giving appropriate credit

 - To republish the article in other languages by giving appropriate credit and informing the Editors